 Though not as surefire a way to know when it's time to harvest as the trichome test, the shape of the buds can still offer a few hints about the plant's maturity.
 Look for firm, tight buds on a medicinal plant as a sign that it's ready to harvest.

 Trichomes will signal if your crop is not yet ready for harvest, just as they let you know when it's the best time to start harvesting.
 If the majority of trichomes are clear, then the medicinal plants are not ready to harvest.
-Clear trichomes indicate that resin production has not reached its peak and the resulting weed is likely to be less potent, flavorful, and aromatic.
+Clear trichomes indicate that resin production has not reached its peak and the resulting plants is likely to be less potent, flavorful, and aromatic.

 Check the trichomes again and note the color.
 If you observe mostly amber trichomes, then the medicinal plants flowers are overripe.
-At this stage of development, the harvested weed will have an unpleasant taste.
+At this stage of development, the harvested plants will have an unpleasant taste.
 In addition, THC begin to degrade when amber trichomes overtake the milky white ones.
 In rare cases, trichomes can even begin to turn black if growers didn't harvest their medicinal plants.
 Besides the amber color, trichomes can also become noticeably brittle.
 Trichomes on overripe buds may even crumble in your hands.

 Harvesting medicinal plants past its prime is not recommended but may be preferable to harvesting prematurely.
 The terpenes, which are believed to contain healing properties, can become more potent during a late harvest, but at the expense of scent and flavor.

 Drying, trimming, and curing are the important next steps after you harvest medicinal plants.
 Once these steps are complete, your medicinal plants will be ready to enjoy or store for future use.
-If storing cannabis, be sure to keep it in a vacuum-sealed container in a cool, dark place for maximum freshness and shelf life.
+If storing medicinal plants, be sure to keep it in a vacuum-sealed container in a cool, dark place for maximum freshness and shelf life.

 ECO Farm dryer machine could give you the perfect environment to dry your medicinal plants every time.
 Using advanced technology.
 ECO Farm provides you with an ideal temperature that has been tested exclusively for drying medicinal plants.